sanjar-dev/moonbot-discord/readme.md

 **Requirements:** You need ffmpeg to use audio in discord.js module and a Discord bot.

+Clone repository.
 Create **.env** file with your bot token and prefered prefix values like this:
 ```env
 TOKEN=INSERT_YOUR_TOKEN_HERE
 PREFIX=+
 ```

+Then run these:
 `npm install` to install all dependencies<br>
 `npm build` to build all typescript files<br>
 `npm start` to start the bot